 Audio recording of an extemporised comment following Peter Larkin’s reading at the inaugural event of the UnAmerican Activities reading series, 12 May 2013.
 (5.16 min.).
 Recorded by Ian Heames.
 A transcription of this recording, lightly edited by Prynne, was later published as ‘On Peter Larkin’.
 No Prizes, 2 (June 2013): 43–45.
 [Larkin read at the Judith E. Wilson Drama Studio in Cambridge, U.K., following Lanny Jordan Jackson’s reading at the Page Poetry Parlor in New York City.
 The venues were connected by live audiovisual link.
 Prynne spoke from amongst the Cambridge audience].

 ‘“The Listeners” (Walter de la Mare) read by J.H.
 Prynne’.
-Video recording of Prynne reading de la Mare’s poem on Chinese national television (CCTV, Beijing, July 2014).
+Video recording of Prynne reading de la Mare’s poem on the set of the 2014 CCTV (China Central Television) Star of Outlook English Talent Competition in Beijing, P.R.
+China (uploaded 3 August 2014).
 (3.16 min.).
-Recorded by Justin Katko.
+Recorded by Justin Katko in July 2014.
 Online at https://www.youtube.com/watch?v=EElmR6Ho0e0.
-[Prynne appeared as the senior judge on a competition show in which university places were awarded as prizes.
+[Prynne appeared as a senior judge on a competition show in which university places were awarded as prizes.
 The poetry reading was Prynne’s idea, and not part of the planned schedule.
 It may not have been used in the final cut of the broadcast show].